 If you suspect your loved one is in immediate danger or their life is at risk, do not hesitate to call 9-1-1.
 You can also get help by:

 - Using the U.S. Administration on Aging’s Eldercare Locator or by calling 1-800-677-1116 to find state authorities to report the abuse.

 - Contacting and filing a report with your state’s local Department of Aging.

 - Consulting your loved one’s doctor for advice or resources to help you handle the situation.

-Why Should I Hire a Nursing Home Injury Lawyer?
+Why Should I Hire a Nursing Home Abuse Lawyer?